XiaWei-NEU/XiaWei-NEU.github.io/_pages/cv.md

   * The project divided 80% of the data into training sets and set a random seed value of 2.
 The prediction accuracy of the model reached 0.96.

-* Summer 2018: Investment Analysis System
+* Fall 2018: Investment Analysis System
   * Crawled industry data from the internet, perform analysis and forecasting on AWS and GCP using Numpy, Pandas, Scipy, and Sklearn with Time Series Forecast, ARR, MRR, Decision Tree, etc. Organized dashboards with Google Analytics and Tableau to visualize data and provide expert investment recommendations to support